dev-pahan/Gym-Management-System/README.md

 ## Tests
 - There are no automated tests included in the repository by default.
 Add unit tests for controller/database logic and integration tests for critical flows (authentication, CRUD).

-## License
-- No license file was included in the repository information provided.
-If you want an open-source license, consider adding a LICENSE file (e.g., MIT, Apache-2.0).
-Example: `MIT` if you want permissive licensing.

----